 We believe both personal and professional accountability have taken a downward turn.
 It’s easy to suggest that each of us become more accountable and work to help OTHERS be more accountable too.
 But our popular culture is making this outcome progressively less likely because it’s becoming easier for people to let themselves off the hook.

-As more and more interactions become less and less personal, it’s become easier to offer excuses and defer commitments.
+Whether it’s lack of punctuality, inability to overcome roadblocks, inadequate goal setting, or unclear expectations, a workplace culture of accountability means that everyone owns the results – good or bad.
+And, as more and more interactions become less and less personal, it’s become easier to offer excuses and defer commitments.
 With a simple text, email, or voice message we have made it much too easy to explain away, defer, or remove ourselves from commitments.
-All of these are simple technology-enabled acts, but they have major repercussions for how people begin to feel entitled to let themselves off the hook — personally and at work.
-This is a disaster in the making.
+All of these are simple acts, but they have major repercussions for how people begin to feel entitled to let themselves off the hook — personally and at work.
+When employee accountability is not top of mind and expected a disaster is in the making.

 Organizations need to fight hard to make Accountability Cultures the norm.
 This needs to be done even as the more general culture continues to allow more and more people to get “free passes” on breaking commitments.
 When people become accustomed to getting a free pass there are dangerous consequences for the workplace.